dereknovak/LS180-LS/study_guide2.md

 ## Surrogate Key

-- A **surragate key** is a value *specifically created* to identify a set of data within a relation.
+- A **surrogate key** is a value *specifically created* to identify a set of data within a relation.
 This value never changes and will always be tied to its respective data.

 ## Primary Key